5103-49 Street (Right next to the Ryley Community Centre & Curling Rink)

 We are in the need of new members and anyone who wishes to help with carpentry work or mylar encapsulating of pictures and other flat items please come.

-Our president is Maxin Reid, Ruth Bekker is secretary and Donna Pope is president.
+Our president is Willis Reist, Annette Short is Secretary and Donna Pope is Treasurer.

 Hours of Operation: